Scuba Diving resorts are making better decisions on safety when it comes to kids and family.

 There should be reasonable rates for the dive instructor that is teaching your course at a vacation resort to continue to dive with the kids for the rest of their stay on the additional dives purchased after certification.
 If this is something the operator will not do or does not do or is charging you more for the guide than the course, then look for another operator.

-Many dive resorts are making changes for the better, they are understanding that creating more divers safely and with common-sense standards, they have repeat clients that have grown to trust them and remain loyal to them and keep coming back as divers.
+Many dive resorts are making changes for the better, they are understanding that by creating more divers safely and with common-sense standards, they have repeat clients that have grown to trust them and remain loyal to them and keep coming back as divers.
 They see that contributing to growing our dive industry by making better choices for families is the smart decision for the future.

 Think of this average scenario NOT at Kids Sea Camp but with any dive operations around the globe you may choose: You’re a certified dad. you are on a family vacation and you have signed your wife and 2 children age 10 and 12 up for an open water diver course.
 1 instructor will be teaching all 3 loved ones to dive in 3 days of your family vacation.
 Then at the end of that 3 days after 5 confined pool dives and 4 open water dives, they are certified.
 Open water certified Dad is now on his own to assume responsibility for himself and his family in the water.

 The dive shop instructor has completed his job and moves on to another class.
-Dad and his family is loaded onto a boat with his wife and your 3 kids.
+Dad and his family are loaded onto a boat with his wife and your 3 kids.
 They have had no open water dive experience outside of the class they just completed.
 His wife is nervous for herself and the kids.
 You’re going to be put on a boat with a bunch of other divers and an instructor that is in charge of everyone and will be mainly pointing stuff out.
 You will need to find your own way back to the boat and manage your family’s depth and time and any issues that come up etc. That is the norm.
 This is not, in my opinion, acceptable and it is not what I arrange for my clients, it’s not how I teach and work with kids and it does not happen on Kids Sea Camp trips.

 Kids Sea Camp has no dive accidents.
 We have made big changes with the operators around the world we work with or have approved as family-friendly.
 The resort you choose to dive with teaching your children and family how to dive needs to have the best standard available.
 When someone is purchasing a weeks stay with you, meals with you, diving with you and a certification course.
 It should be good standard practice, that that family, that child, should have his or her instructor with them accompanying them on all dives and the remainder of the dives they have booked on their vacation after getting certified.